Kevin-Robertson/Invoke-TheHash/README.md

 * __Username__ - Username to use for authentication.
 * __Domain__ - Domain to use for authentication.
 This parameter is not needed with local accounts or when using @domain after the username.
 * __Hash__ - NTLM password hash for authentication.
 This module will accept either LM:NTLM or NTLM format.
 * __Command__ - Command to execute on the target.
-If a command is not specified, the function will just check to see if the username and hash has access to WMI on the target.
+If a command is not specified, the function will just check to see if the username and hash has access to WMI or SCM on the target.
-* __CommandCOMSPEC__ - Default = Enabled: Prepend %COMSPEC% /C to Command.
+* __CommandCOMSPEC__ - Default = Enabled: SMBExec type only.
+Prepend %COMSPEC% /C to Command.
-* __Service__ - Default = 20 Character Random: Name of the service to create and delete on the target.
+* __Service__ - Default = 20 Character Random: SMBExec type only.
+Name of the service to create and delete on the target.
 * __SMB1__ - (Switch) Force SMB1.
+SMBExec type only.
 The default behavior is to perform SMB version negotiation and use SMB2 if supported by the target.
-* __Sleep__ - Default = 150 Milliseconds: Sets the function's Start-Sleep values in milliseconds.
+* __Sleep__ - Default = WMI 10 Milliseconds, SMB 150 Milliseconds: Sets the function's Start-Sleep values in milliseconds.

 ##### Example:
 Invoke-TheHash -Type WMIExec -Targets 192.168.100.0/24 -TargetsExclude 192.168.100.50 -Username Administrator -Hash F6F38B793DB6A94BA04A52F1D3EE92F0